 Excellent Value for money Product, saves lot of time

 Looking for a formal document that will record the agreement between your company and an IT service provider?
 If yes, let Template.net help you.
 We provide expertly written and easily editable IT Contract Templates that you can download and customize.
 With the help of our printable contract templates, you can easily and more reliably conduct business contracts with different IT contract companies.
 Look over our rich template collection and sign up now!

-An IT contract is a legal agreement between a company or person and an IT service or product provider.
+An IT contract is a business contract between a company or person and an IT service or product provider.
 And just like other kinds of service agreements, IT contracts are legally-binding once signed by both parties.
 Failure to comply with the stipulations on the contract will merit legal and financial consequences for the offending party.

 IT contracts may be classified according to the type of IT job or arrangement agreed upon by both parties.
 For example, there can be IT consulting contracts, IT service contracts, IT maintenance contracts, and IT support contracts.
 Most of the time, IT contracts (just like other legal agreements) need to be in written form for them to be legally enforceable.